 This interdisciplinary course is designed to increase student's critical awareness of the Fine Arts.
-Through a series of topics, the common ground shared by these Fine Arts as well as their unique modes of expression and expressive potential are explored.
+Through a Arts as well as their unique modes of expression and expressive potential are explored.
 Prerequisite: Must be a Fine Arts major or minor or consent of instructor.